Research Collaborations

 Population Health:

-The BactiVac Network, run by the College of Medical and Dental Sciences, brings together 1,400 academic, industrial and other partners from across 78 countries to save lives through accelerating the development and use of vaccines against bacterial infections relevant to low-middle income countries (LMICs).
+The BactiVac Network, run by the College of Medicine and Health, brings together 1,400 academic, industrial and other partners from across 78 countries to save lives through accelerating the development and use of vaccines against bacterial infections relevant to low-middle income countries (LMICs).

 Syringe leaning on five small glass bottles